Colkerr/ESP8266-and-Pro-Mini-battery-techniques/README.md

 Getting data into and out of the ESP12F is easily achieved using the WiFi and a mobile phone, which requires broadcasting an Access Point (AP).
 There are other WiFi modes you may need to work with on the same device, such as ESP-Now, internet connection, OTA and these can be tricky to get working on the one device.
 I've succeeded by powering up into different states depending on a flag in flash memory.

 ### Fast WiFi start up
+Code example ....?
+I have  WiFiTasks(); in startup() and it attempts to connect while (WiFi.status() != WL_CONNECTED) {....} for 1000 tries with delay(10); in between.
+I like to Serial.print the number of tries but just now it's taking around 30 and connecting in under 400ms though I've seen it much higher.
+I guess it depends on how busy the router is.
+On failure to connect in 1000 attempts it calls launchSlowConnect() which includes the WiFiManager commands.
+It will obviously get here the very first time it doesn't see a known SSID.

 ### Booting into different WiFi modes